“South Baltic Small Ports as Gateways towards Integrated Sustainable European Transport System and Blue Growth by Smart Connectivity Solutions”

 Klaipeda Science and Technology Park, Lithuania

 INWL Insitute for Sustainable Economics and Logistics, Germany

 NPPE Klaipeda Shipping Research Centre, Lithuania

 Port of Karlskrona, Sweden

-VISIT OUR WEBSITE FOR MORE INFORMATION
+VISIT THE PROJECT WEBSITE FOR MORE INFORMATION